 5. Subprocessor Security.

-- Prior to onboarding Subprocessors, the Data Importer conducts an audit of the security and privacy practices of Subprocessors to ensure Subprocessors provide a level of security and privacy appropriate to their access to data and the scope of the services they are engaged to provide.
-Once the Data Importer has assessed the risks presented by the Subprocessor, the Subprocessor is required to enter into appropriate security, confidentiality and privacy contract terms, as described in Section 11.2 of the Data Processing Amendment.
+- Before onboarding Subprocessors, the Data Importer conducts an audit of the security and privacy practices of Subprocessors to ensure Subprocessors provide a level of security and privacy appropriate to their access to data and the scope of the services they are engaged to provide.
+Once the Data Importer has assessed the risks presented by the Subprocessor, the Subprocessor is required to enter into appropriate security, confidentiality and privacy contract terms as described in Section 11.3 of the Data Processing Amendment.

 6. Data Privacy Officer.

-- The Data Privacy Officer of the Data Importer can be contacted by the Data Exporter’s Adminstrators at: https://support.google.com/a/contact/gfw_dpo (or via such other means as may be provided by the Data Importer).
+- The Data Importer’s Data Protection Team can be contacted by the Data Exporter’s Adminstrators at: https://support.google.com/a/contact/googlecloud_dpr (or via such other means as may be provided by the Data Importer).
 Administrators must be signed in to their admin account for the Services to use this address.